 When to See a Doctor?

 If you have any symptoms of BV, it is recommended to see a doctor.
-While some cases of BV can clear up on their own, that is not always the case.
-Your doctor can help by prescribing an antibiotic so that your infection, and the symptoms it causes, go away.
+While some cases of BV can clear up on their own, that is not always the case and treatment is crucial for preventing complications.

 Additionally, contact your doctor if you have the following: